2017 International Forum on Quality and Safety in Health Care

 - “Improvement strategies to reduce preventable newborn death and stillbirth” presented by Tamar Chitashvili

-ASSIST is also sponsoring four MOH Uganda staff to attend the International Forum: Henry Mwebesa, Christopher Oleke, Joshua Muzinguzi, and Anthony Mbonye.
-ASSIST Chief of Party Esther Karamagi will accompany the MOH delegation and presented in the community health session.
+ASSIST also sponsored three MOH Uganda staff to attend the International Forum: Henry Mwebesa, Joshua Muzinguzi, and Anthony Mbonye.
+ASSIST Chief of Party Esther Karamagi accompanied the MOH delegation and presented in the community health session.